-Loosen the lever on the depth guide and move the base up or down.
+Loosen the lever on the side of the rear handle and move the base up or down.
 At the desired depth of cut, secure the base by tightening the lever.

 For cleaner, safer cuts, set cut depth so that no more than one blade tooth projects below workpiece.
 Using proper cut depth helps to reduce potential for dangerous KICKBACKS which can cause personal injury.